jenita-john/Lead-Compensator-Calculator/README.md

 ## Usage
 Required Inputs (in step): ess, PO, Tsettle, Trise.

-The program solves a specific type of problem where the design requirements for **compensated closed loop system** are given including the required **ess, PO, Tsettle, and Trise**.
+The program solves a very specific type of problem where the design requirements for **compensated closed loop system** (i.e Bode plot and process transfer function) are given including the required **ess, PO, Tsettle, and Trise**.
 The input is also assumed to be **step**.

 `Lead(sys,pm,wcp,PO,ess, Ts,Tr)`